Kodandarama Temple, Hiremagalur

 Kodandaramaswami Temple (ಕೋದಂಡರಾಮಸ್ವಾಮಿ ದೇವಸ್ಥಾನ, [kod̪ʌɳɖʌɾaməswami]) is a Hindu shrine located at Hiremagalur near Chikkamagaluru, in Chikkamagaluru district, Karnataka, India.
-The temple deity is called Kodandarama, as Rama, and his brother Lakshmana are depicted holding arrows.
+The temple deity is called Kodandarama, or Rama holding his bow, named "kodanda."
+The main deity is also in marriage arrangement (vivaha) or Kalyana-rama, as Sita is to Rama's right, as opposed to the more common arrangement where she appears to his left.
+The temple is likely the oldest surviving, and continuously operating temple dedicated to Rama.

-The temple is State protected and appears to have been constructed in three stages, with its garbhagrha and sukhanasi structures in the Hoysala style.
-The remaining portions are additions in Dravidian style.
+The temple is State protected and appears to have been constructed in three stages, with its murti (or main deity), garbhagrha and sukhanasi structures likely in the Ganga or Chola style.
+The remaining portions are additions in Hoysala and Dravidian style.
 The present navaranga is of the 14th century.
 While the mukhamandapa may be of the 16th century.
 The outer walls of the garbhagruha and vestibule are raised on a square basement which consists of six cornices.
 The outer walls of the navaranga and mukhamandapa are built with brick and mortar.
 The projection of the vestibule appears to be of the 17th century.
+A new stone exterior wall was installed in 2024.

 Temple contents

-In the garbhagrha on a common Hanuman pedestal, 1.5 ft high, there are icons of Kodandarama with Sita to his right and Lakshmana to his left.
+In the garbhagrha on a common Hanuman pedestal, 1.5 ft high, there are idols of Kodandarama with Sita to his right and Lakshmana to his left.
 Rama and Lakshmana carry the arrows in their right hands and strung bows in their left hands.
-The icons appear to be of a later date and not of the Hoysala period.
+Typically, an idol of Hanuman accompanies images of Rama, but according to legend, the scene depicted of the presiding deity is situated at a time before Rama and Hanuman have met.
+The image of Hanuman was likely added to the pedestal for ritual sanctification purposes as worship of Rama is inappropriate without Hanuman.

 In the prakara (enclosure) of the temple, there are small shrines containing the figures of Yoganarasimha, Sugriva, Kalinga, Mardhana, Ramanujacharya, Madhvacharya, Vedanta Desika, and some alwars.
 Yoganarasimha, so called because his meditation posture, measures 1.06 metres (3½ ft.) high having a prabhavati on which the 10 incarnations are sculpted.
 But after Rama, Balarama and Krishna are engraved, with the Buddha missing.
 This is common in many Srivaishnava representations of dashavataras as they give prominence to Balarama, here measuring 4 ft. with four hands and in a pre-Hoysala style, resembling Badami Chalukya workmanship.
 While his right lower hand has a short round staff, the lower left is placed on the waist.
 The outer-walls of the garbhagrha and sukansi have, besides pilasters and turrets, two rows of figures representing mostly Vishnu and his Avatars such as Hayagriva, Narasimha, Lakshminarayana, Venugopala, Kalinga-Mardana and Govardhanadhari.
 There are also figures of Lakshmi, Hanuman, Garuda and Ganapati.
 There is a beautiful murti on the Gopuram near the entrance of Agni bhagavan with two heads, seven tongues and three legs.
 A yatra of Kodandarama temple is held for one day during February–March each year.
 The temple had a pond nearby which is now dry.